hypermodeinc/docs/README.md

 [Mintlify](https://mintlify.com/).
 The vast majority of configuration is in code in `mint.json`.

-Changes will be deployed to [production](https://docs.hypermode.com) automatically after pushing to the `main` branch.
+Changes are deployed to [production](https://docs.hypermode.com) automatically after pushing to the `main` branch.

 ### Development Environment Setup